11 Tips To Speed Up Your Magento eCommerce Site

 At last, must ensure to have a reliable and fast web hosting provider rather than a cheap shared web hosting.
 It is an important decision to make to improve your site performance.
 The problem with shared hosting providers is that their servers have resources shared between hundreds of users.
-We recommend opting for managed web hosting or VPS like digitalocean, Linode, or any other.
+We recommend opting for managed web hosting or VPS like digital ocean, Linode, or any other.
 Here you have complete control over your resources.
 If you aren't tech-savvy, then getting your website on cloud platforms is indeed the best solution to get started.

 No doubt, you did a good job of making a great website by adding quality images, content, and icons to make it top-notch.
-But all these will finally end in a website slower than the standards set by Google.
-Speed has a much important role to play when it comes to driving site conversions.
+But all of these will finally end in a website slower than the standards set by Google.
+Speed has a much more important role to play when it comes to driving site conversions.

 We first start by paying attention to the issues that are harming your site performance.
 As discussed, there is more than one way to boost the speed of your Magento 2 site.
 From caching to CDN, image optimization, js and CSS merging, and many other things.
-Besides all, you must start with a great web hosting.
+Besides all, you must start with great web hosting.
 By focusing more on trendy features you are going to lack quality.

 Did we miss some of the optimization tips that should be there in the list?
 Then we’d be glad to know them in the comments below.